John Clarke (businessman)

 John Clarke in 1845.
 Portrait by Nelson Cook.

-"Doctor" John Clarke (1773–1846) was an American businessman who played a major role in the development of Saratoga Springs, New York, in the 1800s.
+"Doctor" John Clarke (1773–1846) was an American businessman who played a major role in the development of Saratoga Springs, New York, in the 19th-century.
 Usually called "Doctor Clarke", Doctor was a courtesy title.

 Born in Yorkshire, England, Clarke immigrated to America and settled in New York City.
 In 1819 he opened the first soda fountain there.
 In 1823 he purchased land in Saratoga Springs with partner Thomas Lynch.
 The property included the Congress Spring in what is now Congress Park, at that time a swamp.
 Clarke drained the swamp to create a park and built a bottling plant there.
 In 1825 Lynch and Clarke began bottling Congress Spring Water.
 Lynch died in 1833 and Clarke continued the business alone.